REX2626/Astro-Attack/README.md

 ### a1.5.0 (general clear up and station guns)
 Change default gun to blaster

-Add twin guns to stations
+Add guns to friendly stations

+Add station cannon image

+Add ability to destroy station cannon

 Reduce frequency of stations

 Limit enemy spawning to only 3 times

 Add more mission types

+Friendly ships cannot damage other friendly ships

 ### a1.6.0 (station docking and boarding, moving around ship, top down person view)
 Ability to dock with friendly stations and board enemy stations